Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks: Problem Formulation

-where $\propto$ denotes the proportionality relation, $\left \| \cdot \right \|^{2}$ is the $l_{2}$-norm and $\hat{\dot{\boldsymbol{x}}}_{k,n}$ represents the estimate of $\dot{\boldsymbol{x}}_{k,n}$.
-Therefore, the objective function compels the learned model to generate precise reproductions that closely match the demonstrated behavior.
-Nonetheless, it's crucial to note that the objective function alone does not guarantee the stability of the model.
-An Autonomous DS is considered locally asymptotically stable at the point $\boldsymbol{x}^*$ if a continuous and continuously differentiable Lyapunov candidate function $V(\boldsymbol{x}): \mathbb{R}^d\rightarrow \mathbb{R}$ exists, satisfying the following conditions:
+where $\propto$ denotes the proportionality relation, $\left \| \cdot \right \|^{2}$ denotes the $l_{2}$-norm and $\hat{\dot{\boldsymbol{x}}}_{k,n}$ means the estimate of $\dot{\boldsymbol{x}}_{k,n}$.
+Hence, the objective function ensures that the learned model produces accurate reproductions closely resembling the observed behavior.
+Nonetheless, it's crucial to emphasize that the stability of the model cannot be guaranteed solely by the objective function.
+An Autonomous Dynamical System (DS) is deemed to be locally asymptotically stable at the point $\boldsymbol{x}^*$ if there exists a continuous and continuously differentiable Lyapunov candidate function $V(\boldsymbol{x}): \mathbb{R}^d\rightarrow \mathbb{R}$ that satisfies the following conditions:

-Furthermore, if the radially unbounded condition as is satisfied, the DS is globally asymptotically stable.
+Additionally, if the radially unbounded condition as is met, the DS exhibits global asymptotic stability.

-Incorporating stability considerations into the DS learning process to ensure the robot's arrival at the desired target state may impose limitations on model accuracy.
+Integrating stability considerations into the DS learning process to guarantee the robot's achievement of the desired target state could potentially constrain the model's accuracy.
 This is because striving for accurate reproductions akin to the demonstration data might lead to violations of the pre-defined Lyapunov candidate function.
 However, deriving a suitable Lyapunov candidate function analytically from the demonstration data is a challenging task, rendering the search for a satisfactory solution quite difficult.

-In this paper, a data-driven approach to learn the Lyapunov candidate function, utilizing neural networks is proposed.
+In this paper, a data-driven approach utilizing neural networks to learn the Lyapunov candidate function is proposed.
 This method offers an alternative that bypasses the need for designing Lyapunov candidate function, facilitating the achievement of stability in the DS learning process, which is introduced in the following section.